Mingyao-Wang/aboutme/_pages/cv.md

 * Spring 2023: Research Assistant
   * The University of Tokyo, GSE
-  * Duties includes: Research on Factors Influencing the Severity of COVID-19 Patients
+  * Duties includes: Research on Factors Influencing the Severity of COVID-19 Patients.

 * 2023.01-now: Research Assistant
   * Hitotsubashi University, GSE